iMiebaka/LBE/README.md

 To run this project in development, you need node install This project was done using v16.13.1 but any other LTS should do.
-Run the code below to check if node is installed. it will return the version of node installed.
+Run the code below to check if Node is installed. it will return the version of Node installed.

 ```
 node --version
 ```

-You also need a package manager like npm [See guide if not installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)
-Other package manager like yarn, works fine too.
+You also need a package manager like npm [See guide if not installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/). yarn, works fine too.

 ```
 npm --version